Laser for Veins

 The Vein Clinic and EVLA

 At The Perth Vein Clinic Dr Matar has used his particular expertise in Endovenous Laser Ablation ever since he was trained by world renowned EVLA expert Professor Mark Whitely (the inventor of laser perforator vein ablation).
 Dr Matar is the only Australian doctor, trained by Professor Whiteley in this technique using laser for veins.
-Dr Matar’s personal journey as a patient, has influenced his commitment to providing non-surgical vein treatments in Perth, and to offering “world class” treatments to his Perth patients.
+Dr Matar’s personal journey as a patient, has influenced his commitment to providing " world class" non-surgical varicose vein treatments to his patients.
 For Dr Matar, it’s all about avoiding the disabling consequences of venous incompetence (dysfunction) and varicose veins, and about minimising the downtime for his patients.